VasiaKara/COLLABORATIVE-FILTERING-UTILIZING-NEURAL-NETWORKS/README.md

 # COLLABORATIVE-FILTERING-UTILIZING-NEURAL-NETWORKS
-In this work, we will get into RS’s operation, hardships, and how Machine Learning(ML), and specifically Neural Networks(ΝΝ), can be applied in such systems.
+In this work, I will get into RS’s operation, hardships, and how Machine Learning(ML), and specifically Neural Networks(ΝΝ), can be applied in such systems.
 To specify, this the- sis attempts to integrate two different networks based on the Neural Collaborative Filtering (NCF) framework.
 On one hand, a Matrix Factorization (MF) network is used and on the other